Santatr/Santatr/README.md

 **`Data Scientist student`**

-I'm a data scientist student in the University of Luxembourg.
-I am interested in ML, DL and Big Data.
+Study in the University of Luxembourg.
+Interested in ML, DL, Data science, Data Engineer, and Big Data.

 ---